JdeRobot/RoboticsAcademy/_pages/exercises/MobileRobots/vacuum_cleaner.md

 ## Robot API

+This exercise now supports ROS 2-native implementation in addition to the original HAL-based approach.
+Below you'll find the details for both options.
+### HAL-based Implementation

 * `import HAL` - to import the HAL (Hardware Abstraction Layer) library class.
 This class contains the functions that send and receive information to and from the Hardware (Gazebo).
 * `import GUI` - to import the GUI (Graphical User Interface) library class.
 This class contains the functions used to view the debugging information, like image widgets.
 * `HAL.getBumperData().state` - to establish if the robot has crashed or not.
 Returns 1 if the robot collides and 0 if it has not crashed.